sbt/sbt-mocha/README.md

-sbt-jshint-plugin
+sbt-mocha-plugin
 =================

-Allows JSHint to be used from within sbt.
-Builds on com.typesafe:js-engine in order to execute jshint.js along with the scripts to verify. js-engine enables high performance linting given parallelism and native JS engine execution.
+Allows mocha to be used from within sbt.

 To use this plugin use the addSbtPlugin command within your project's plugins.sbt (or as a global setting) i.e.: